 Cochlear implants can't restore "normal" hearing.
 However, children with hearing loss who receive cochlear implants at a young age will have enough sound input to develop spoken language skills.
 Adults who lost their hearing are excellent candidates as well, and despite hearing electrically can hear exceptionally well.

 Children always receive some training to ensure they develop hearing and spoken language skills.
-Adults may also receive rehabilitation, though their progress is faster because their brain has already learned to interpret sound.
+Adults may also receive rehabilitation, though their progress may be faster because their brains have already learned to interpret sound.
 The amount of time needed for communication training or rehabilitation varies from a few months to several years.

 Also, despite well-established clinical procedures, the amount of benefit is not the same for everyone.
-Children and adults who receive a cochlear implant shortly after losing hearing tend to benefit from improved speech understanding more than do those who receive an implant several decades after hearing loss began.
+Children and adults who receive cochlear implants shortly after losing hearing tend to benefit from improved speech understanding more than do those who receive implants a decade or more after hearing loss began.

 Are you a candidate?

 Whether you're a candidate is determined by how well you can understand speech using prescription hearing aids.
 An audiologist — a specialist in hearing loss and hearing aids — and a surgeon who specializes in disorders of the ears, nose and throat (ENT) can determine whether cochlear implants could help you.
 If you're a candidate for an implant, your audiologist and ENT doctor will discuss the risks and benefits as well as potential costs with you.

 - Cochlear implants.
 National Institute on Deafness and Other Communication Disorders. https://www.nidcd.nih.gov/health/cochlear-implants.
 Accessed Nov.
 1, 2016.